-- (2) Applicants should not be designated as ineligible for grant acquisition for said fiscal year, as a penalty for his/her improper grant spending, fraudulent grant acquisition, or research misconduct using the Grants-in-Aid for Scientific Research (KAKENHI) or other competitive funding. - (Note) There are research categories such as "Encouragement of Scientists" and "Research Activity Start-up" that differ in eligibility for the KAKENHI application, so please make sure to confirm the Application Procedures for the Grants-in-Aid for Scientific Research when applying.
+- (2) The individual must not be categorized as ineligible for grant acquisition in the fiscal year covered by a call for proposals, as a penalty for his/her improper grant spending, fraudulent grant acquisition, or research misconduct using the Grants-in-Aid for Scientific Research (KAKENHI) or other Competitive Research Funds. - (Note) There are research categories such as "Encouragement of Scientists" and "Research Activity Start-up" that differ in eligibility for the KAKENHI application, so please make sure to confirm the Application Procedures for the Grants-in-Aid for Scientific Research when applying.